How to Identify Common Health Issues in Dogs Early? (2025)

 Redness, itching – Identify allergens and use vet-recommended shampoos

-According to Dr. Hannah Collins, DVM, many of these conditions can be managed or prevented through proper care, diet, and early medical intervention.
+Many of these conditions can be managed, or even prevented, with proper care, diet, and early medical intervention, according to Dr. Hannah Collins, DVM.

 How to Detect Dog Skin, Ear, and Dental Issues?